 Nate smiled back at Becca.
 Her hand was still in his.

 Perfect.
 The handshake would do its magic, and Becca could handle the rest.

 Alia watched the two of them, golden in the sun, and felt—

-She wasn’t sure.
+A curl of something in her chest.
 The pleasure of a match well made, maybe.

 “I’m gonna grab some lemonade.
 Either of you—”